0x2b3bfa0/RDCAM/README.md

 ---

 **WARNING:** The RDCAM software is property of `Shenzhen Reader Technology Co., Ltd.`, I publish some of their software here and I reverse engineer their software, but I'm not copying any code from they.
-The GPLv2 part will be made from scrath.
+The GPLv2 part will be made from scratch.